Nikeshbajaj/PhyaatDataset/README.md

 * **SNRdB** : Noise Level in dB, -6,-3,0,3,6, 1000.
 Here 1000 is for noise free
 * **Semanticity**: Semanticity, 0-Semantic, 1-Non Semantic
 * **LengthStim**: Length of stimulus, L1-small, L2-medium, and L3-long
-* **AttentionScore**: Average Attention score for given condition (average score of multiple stimuli in same auditory condition)
+* **AttentionScore**: Average Attention score for given condition (average score of multiple stimuli in same auditory condition).
+Attention score ranges from 0 to 100, as a level of attention.

+In addtion, a file with demographics and self rating of language can be download too.

+* <h4><a href="https://nikeshbajaj.github.io/PhyaatDataset/PhyAAt_Demographic_Rating_v1.csv" target="_blank">Download Demographic Data File</a></h4>

 <!--